emilperdue/emilperdue.github.io/_pages/about.md

 Experience
 ------
 **Bluebonnet Data**, *Data Science Fellow* <br />
-From January through April I volunteered as a Political Data Science Fellow at Bluebonnet Data which is a nonprofit that recruits, trains, and organize students with skills in coding and data science to volunteer on data analyst teams for progressive down-ballet campaigns.
+From January through April 2021 I volunteered as a Political Data Science Fellow at Bluebonnet Data which is a nonprofit that recruits, trains, and organize students with skills in coding and data science to volunteer on data analyst teams for progressive down-ballet campaigns.
 Here, I utilized Python for political data analysis (VAN) to identify key demographics, predict voter turnout, and create targeted canvassing lists.
 I also created data visualizations to inform key insights that helped candidates more efficiently target voters’ interests.

 **Finalyze Capital**, *Quantitative Analyst Intern* <br />
-This past summer I worked for Finalyze Capital, which is a fully systematic quantitative CTA that is managed by UChicago alum Joe Fennessey and is co-owned / backed by Mark Cuban.
+During Summer 2021 I worked at Finalyze Capital, which is a fully systematic quantitative CTA that is managed by UChicago alum Joe Fennessey and is co-owned / backed by Mark Cuban.
 Here, I parameterized and helped implement intraday momentum futures strategies, several of which had 1.5+ Sharpe Ratios.
 I sourced 10+ profitable strategies for their proprietary trading algorithm and outlined position entry code to backtest on the fund’s algorithm.
 I also researched machine learning algorithmic options / futures trading strategies and pitched strategy briefs directly to the CEO.

 **Acrobator Ventures**, *Investment Data Analyst Intern* <br />
-Last summer I also worked at Acrobator Ventures, which is a European VC fund focused on tech and data products.
+During Summer 2021 I also worked at Acrobator Ventures, which is a European VC fund focused on tech and data products.
 I prioritized a dynamic data set of incoming investment opportunities through their dead flow pipeline matching the fund’s scope.
 Similarly, I performed analysis on 25+ investment targets (market and competitive analysis, product, business plan, and valuation) and conducted final stage investment research / collaborated with Flow Traders on an OTC RFQ energy trading platform deal.

 Extracurriculars
 ------